|MASTER'S THESIS OR MAJOR PAPER|

-Copies of the corrected thesis must be deposited in the Office of Graduate Studies at least two weeks prior to Convocation.
+Three copies of the corrected thesis must be deposited in the Office of Graduate Studies for transmission to the Leddy Library and to the academic unit at least two weeks prior to Convocation.

 The title page of the thesis, or a separate page immediately following the title page, must bear the Universal Copyright Convention symbol ©, the full name of the author, and the year the Master's degree was granted.
 Arrangements for binding the thesis and payment of fees connected with binding and microfilming should be made with the Administrative Officer.
-The Office of Graduate Studies will transmit a copy of the thesis to the National Library, accompanied by a "Theses Non-Exclusive License", supplied by the Office and validated by the candidate, which authorizes the National Library to produce single copies, in response to a formal request from an individual, a research institute, or a library.
+The Office of Graduate Studies will transmit the original copy of the thesis to the National Library, accompanied by Form NL/BN59/02, supplied by the Office and validated by the candidate, which authorizes the National Library to produce single copies, in response to a formal request from an individual, a research institute, or a library.

 If approved, the physical thesis becomes the property of the University.
 Two copies will be filed in the Leddy Library, and a third in the academic unit.